Peanut Butter Cup Rice Krispie Treats

 • 1 cup creamy peanut butter

-• 2 cup chocolate semisweet, chopped or chips
+• 2 cups chocolate semisweet, chopped or chips

 For layer 1:

-• Melt marshmallows, butter, peanut butter, chocolate syrup and corn syrup in a medium saucepan over medium heat.
+1. Melt marshmallows, peanut butter, butter, chocolate syrup and corn syrup in a medium saucepan over medium heat.

 For layer 2: